How the National Lung Cancer Screening Program works

 Eligibility

-You are eligible for the program if you:
+You are eligible for the program if you are aged between 50 and 70 years and:

-• show no signs or symptoms of lung cancer (that is, you are asymptomatic)
+• show no signs or symptoms suggesting you may have lung cancer (that is, you are asymptomatic)

-• have a history of at least 30 pack-years of cigarette smoking and are still smoking
+• have a history of tobacco cigarette smoking of at least 30 pack-years.

-Your healthcare provider will also assess whether you are suitable for screening based on specific criteria (which may be temporary) such as being able to lie down flat to complete a low-dose computed tomography (LDCT) scan.
+They will also assess whether you are suitable for screening based on specific criteria, which may be temporary.
+For example, being able to lie down flat to complete a low-dose computed tomography (low-dose CT) scan.

 Definition of ‘pack-years’

-The term ‘pack-year’ is a way of measuring the number of cigarettes a person has smoked.
+The term ‘pack-year’ is a way of measuring the number of cigarettes a person has smoked in their lifetime.

 Pack-years are calculated by multiplying the number of cigarette packs smoked per day by the number of years the person has smoked.

-For example, 1 pack-year is equal to smoking 20 cigarettes (1 pack) per day for 1 year, or 40 cigarettes per day for half a year:
+One pack-year is equal to smoking 20 cigarettes (one pack) per day for one year, or 40 cigarettes per day for half a year:

 • 1 pack a day for 1 year = 1 pack year